 Pham Ngu Lao Street in Ho Chi Minh City

 Set along these alleyways are western-style restaurants, coffee shops, and international bars, countless tour companies and kiosks, affordable motels, hostels and guesthouses (as well as many of the so-called ‘mini-hotel’ buildings usually with six to seven floors, rarely offering an elevator), internet cafes, pharmacies, and souvenir-and-craft shops.

 Pham Ngu Lao Attractions

 Although Pham Ngu Lao has been developing fast over the past decade, there are still lots of charming colonial-era buildings as local families have been living there for generations.
 The street scene can seem a little crazy with hawkers selling just about everything, ranging from cigarettes to massage services.

 Pham Ngu Lao Dining

-Saigon’s street eating scene is a must for first-time visitors to the city and the only risk is the ice served in your drinks which can be from doubtful sources.
-Reward yourself with local favourites such as banh mi sandwiches with all the fixings, banh xeo (pancakes), pho (the most common and popular rice noodle soup), bun bo hue (a rice noodle soup thicker than pho), and local coffee.
+Saigon’s street eating scene is a must for first-time visitors to the city, where they can enjoy local favourites such as banh mi sandwiches with all the fixings, banh xeo (pancakes), pho (the most common and popular rice noodle soup), bun bo hue (a rice noodle soup thicker than pho), and local coffee.
 Take advantage of the restaurants in the Pham Ngu Lao Area as they’re known for delicious and well-priced food.
 Numerous cafes selling powerful Vietnamese coffee are also prevalent, usually fitted with high-speed Wi-Fi.

 Pham Ngu Lao Nightlife

 Pham Ngu Lao nightlife is also one of Ho Chi Minh’s finest, with throngs of street vendors, bia hoi stalls, lively bars, and downtown clubs filling up the lively scene.
 Interesting nightlife entertainment spots include The View Rooftop Bar, Seventeen Saloon, Go 2 and Crazy Buffalo Nightclub as well as many smaller pubs that are known for their cheap drinks and happy hour promos.
 It’s also common around here to meet friendly expats who are more than happy to share a few tips about travelling in and beyond Vietnam.

 Pham Ngu Lao Shopping